samueljaval/download-single-use-files/README.md

 You can then close your terminal and the script will still be running.

-To stop the script from running, you need to run the following command : <br/>
+To stop the script from running, you need to run the following in your command line : <br/>
 ```
 ps aux | grep single_use_file
 ```